-System Power cycles 41
+System Power cycles 41 Power cycles 41

 Power Cycles refers to how many times the unit has been powered since it left the factory.
 This is an informational screen.
 No action is taken regardless of the value shown here, however some users have an equipment cleaning or specification audit procedure and this information may be useful to those users.